joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-08-23-the-lords-prayer-on-earth-as-is-it-in-heaven.md

 But the will of God is absolute:

->Isaiah 55:9 (CSB) “For as heaven is higher than earth, so my ways are higher than your ways, and my thoughts than your thoughts.
+>Isaiah 55:9 (CSB) “For as heaven is higher than earth,
+>so my ways are higher than your ways,
+>and my thoughts than your thoughts.

 So since we have firmly established the will of God in the heavens and on earth, one question remains:

 ### What are we praying for?

+Or in another way: why do we pray at all if the will of God is a sure thing?

 Is it to take away suffering?
 No, God promises that we will suffer.
 Christ suffered.
 We are "little Christs".
-The student always looks like the master.
+The disciple always looks like the teacher.
 How are we to avoid suffering when Christ did not avoid it:

 >Luke 24:25-27 (CSB) He said to them, “How foolish you are, and how slow to believe all that the prophets have spoken!
 Wasn’t it necessary for the Messiah to suffer these things and enter into his glory?”
 Then beginning with Moses and all the Prophets, he interpreted for them the things concerning himself in all the Scriptures.